-This Vegetarian Tikka Masala is loaded with veggies, chickpeas, and an amazing seasoning blend.
-Serve it over rice with a spoonful of Greek yogurt, a quick snap pea topping, and lots of warmed naan!
+This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices.
+Serve over rice with Greek yogurt, snap peas, and warm naan!

-Try some of our other favorite vegetarian meals like this chickpea curry, vegetarian sushi bowls, or vegetarian enchiladas.
+Try some of other favorite meatless meals like chickpea curry, vegetarian sushi bowls, or vegetarian enchiladas.

 Snap pea topping: This adds a fresh crunch and taste to your dish.
 You don't have to make it, but it's easy to prepare.
 Just mix thin snap pea slices with olive oil, lime juice, salt, and pepper.